4ndrewC/TrashPU/README.md

 Round robin scheduling (multi-tasking): no clock implemented, burst time for each process is one fetch cycle
 - instr1-3.in are input instructions
-- paged + virtual memory for multi-tasking
+- paged + virtual memory for multi-tasking (50% of it is implemented wrong)
 - doesn't fully work